JamesSkemp/words/content/post/thoughts-on-the-kinect-and-playstation-move.md

 +++
-title = "Thoughts on the Kinect and Playstation Move" summary = "Thoughts on the Kinect and Playstation Move." draft = false comments = true date = "2010-09-05T14:30:00-05:00"
+title = "Thoughts on the Kinect and Playstation Move" description = "Thoughts on the Kinect and Playstation Move." draft = false comments = true date = "2010-09-05T14:30:00-05:00"